 A word about drakes

 Drakes can be aggressive both to females and ducklings.
-So, if you have any, as with chickens and roosters, you need to have a proper ratio of 3 or 4 hens to every drake.
+So if you have any, as with chickens and roosters, you need to have a proper ratio of 3 or 4 ducks to every drake.
 Because, if you don’t, it will cause drakes to be even more violent.

 Quarantine adult birds

 If instead you have adult ducks to introduce to your established flock, the main thing you’ll want to add to this list is to quarantine the newcomers first.
 And that’s to make sure the new ducks are free from diseases and parasites.
 Quarantine can last anywhere from 7 days to a month.
 Though, the longer it is, the more time you’ll have to fully know what’s going on with the birds you’ll be introducing.

 I hope this helps answer any questions you might have regarding introducing ducks to an existing flock.